APrzysiuda/flywaymigrationconstruct/README.md

 npmjs: https://www.npmjs.com/package/flywaymigrationconstruct

 ## NB :
-Flyway Migration Construct manages authorizations of the lambda function for the secret and the bucket.
+Flyway Migration Construct manages the lambda function permissions for the secret and the bucket.

 Warning : Version 0.2.0 only allows Redshift DB

-## Credits:

-Arnaud Przysiuda, internship at Necko Technologies. https://www.necko.tech/en/